nwthomas/programming-resources/tips/technology-resources.md

 ## Website Inspiration

 - [awwwards.com](https://www.awwwards.com/) - A curated list of the internet's finest sites, ranked by design, speed, and other factors.

+## Other Resources

+- [devdocs.io/](https://devdocs.io/) - An open source one-stop shop for documentation of many technologies, frameworks, and languages.